nicholschm/theodinprojectWiki/OSX-Installation-Guide.md

 - Create a [list](https://developer.mailchimp.com/documentation/mailchimp/reference/lists/) to which development/test members will be added
 - Get the [list ID](https://kb.mailchimp.com/lists/manage-contacts/find-your-list-id)

-Finally, you need to add the API key and list ID to your `.env.local`:
+Finally, you need to add the API key and list ID to your `.env`:

 ```
 MAILCHIMP_API_KEY: <your api key here>